 Strength Based Case Management

-A value-added intervention in that case management provides concrete support in getting resources and provides emotional support in identifying in identifying clients’ abilities.
+A value-added intervention in that case management provides concrete support in getting resources and provides emotional support in identifying clients’ abilities.

 Independent Living Skills

-A day to day program that teaches our clients critical thinking skills and how to do daily tasks such as cooking, cleaning, shopping and social connectedness.
+A day-to-day program that teaches our clients critical thinking skills and how to do daily tasks such as cooking, cleaning, shopping, and connect socially.
 This program teaches responsibility, accountability, and self-reliance.

 Mommy and Me

 ‘Mommy and Me’ is a family bonding program designed to strengthen the family reunification of our moms with their children.
 Here parents learn how to effectively communicate, reinforce, and positively affirm their child’s presence, education, and creativity.

 “It’s Your L.I.F.E.
 Lessons in Financial Education” is designed to teach our clients how to wisely manage their money and understand financial skills and tools to help them escape the traps of poverty.
 Clients learn basic checking and saving skills, what credit is and how it’s used, F.I.C.O Scores, lending basics, financial tools, home buying, and how to create wealth.

 Taught by a certified parenting educator clients learn how to understand their children as well as their behavior, teach their children discipline and cooperation, and how to listen and communicate with their children.
 A child changes rapidly the first five years of his/her life and it is important that the parent develop the skills necessary to keep up with the constant changes as well as be the most loving and influential person in their child’s life.